IMG Cordillera Huayhuash Peru Trek Frequently Asked Questions

 - Rabies and Typhoid: Not a bad idea to be on the safe side, the new vaccines are easy.

-- Malaria: We are above the Malaria zone on the mountain, but bring long sleeves and bug juice for evenings in cities; chemoprophylaxis is especially a good idea if you plan to travel to lower elevations in Peru.
+- Malaria: We are above the Malaria zone on the mountain, but depending on your travel plans and local health department advice, you may want to bring long sleeves and bug juice for evenings in cities; chemoprophylaxis is especially a good idea if you plan to travel to lower elevations in Peru.

 What's included in the trip cost?Cost Includes: